MST-SymphonyCMS/symphony-extensions/README.md

 symphony-extensions
 ===================

-A repository of submodules featuring a list of all extensions
+A repository of submodules featuring the [Symphony extensions](http://symphonyextensions.com/) that I use regularly.